grano00/LSSimulations/README.md

 Journal Paper

+* Ripamonti, L. A., Granato, M., Trubian, M., Knutas, A., Gadia, D., & Maggiorini, D. (2018).
+Multi-agent simulations for the evaluation of Looting Systems design in MMOG and MOBA games.
+Simulation Modelling Practice and Theory, 83, 124-148.

 Conference Papers

  * De Felice D., Granato M., Ripamonti L.A., Trubian M., Gadia D., Maggiorini D. (2017).
 Effect of different Looting Systems on the behavior of players in a MMOG: simulation with real data, Springer Lecture Notes of the Institute for Computer Sciences, Social Informatics and Telecommunications Engineering (Proceedings of EAI International Conference on Games fOr WELL-being - GOWELL - Revised Selected Papers) 181, pp. 110-118.